NordicSemiconductor/Android-Scanner-Compat-Library/README.md

 3 first modes are emulated on Android 4.3 and 4.4.x by starting a handler task that scans for a period of time and rests in between.
 To set scanning and rest intervals use `Builder#setPowerSave(long,long)`.

-Oportunistic scanning is not possible to emulate and will fallback to `SCAN_MODE_LOW_POWER` on Lollipop and power save settings on pre-Lollipop devices.
+Opportunistic scanning is not possible to emulate and will fallback to `SCAN_MODE_LOW_POWER` on Lollipop and power save settings on pre-Lollipop devices.
 That means that this library actually will initiate scanning on its own.
 This may have impact on battery consumption and should be used with care.